Gloria Rodriguez Calero: Style and technique

-Calero has developed a distinct original technique called "acrollage.
-She employs a variety of papers, colorful glazes of paint and acrylic mediums, appropriated prints which are layered on the canvas creating striking and highly graphic yet painterly compositions.
+Calero has developed a distinct original technique called "acrollage".
+She employs a variety of papers, colorful glazes of paint and acrylic mediums, and appropriated prints which are layered on the canvas creating striking and highly graphic yet painterly compositions.
 These were turned into plastic skins that often resemble monoprints.
-Her smaller prints which she called “fotocroles,” employ a technique which combines photography, painting, collage, and chine-colle, as the name implies.
+Her smaller prints, which she calls “fotocroles", employ a technique which combines photography, painting, collage, and chine-collé.

-There is a dichotomy in Calero’s work which bears qualities of both classical and contemporary elements.
-These include influences of surrealist collage, Catholic iconography, medieval religious painting, as well as hip-hop and street culture.
+Calero's work bears qualities of both classical and contemporary elements, and appear to have been influenced by many things, from surrealist collage, to Catholic iconography and medieval religious painting, to hip-hop and street culture.

 Her work offers a balance of the abstract and figurative, sacred and profane, the meditative and boldly graphic.
 Her work employs bold color and carefully arranged dynamic compositions while offering an empathetic gaze on her subject – subjects of the society she lives in.
 She embraces and celebrates ethnic groups, as well as LGBT community.
 Her work explores Afro-Hispanic Imagery and barrio life and demonstrates a belief that everyone, even the most marginalized have dignity and inner worth regardless of social class.
 Figures in her works preach the gospel for today, reinterpreting community and providing content for the work that is ethnic, political and spiritual and thus at odds with much of the deconstructionist contemporary art of the day.

 In her collection Classical Collages, she revisits works by artists such as Artemnesia Gentileschi, Diego Velasquez, Francisco Goya, Francisco de Zurbaran, Edouard Manet, Michelangelo, Picasso, Balthus, and Puerto Rican artists Jose Campeche, and Ramon Frade.
 In his catalog essay, Rodriguez Calero: The Submerged Voices, Ricardo Alvaro Perez asserts Calero's efforts to juxtapose images and related complexities creating a multidimensional a collective image hybridizing urban New York and Caribbean influences.